 Extreme Doormat: Some owners are Bad Bosses, as noted above.
 Other owners are this.
 Most commonly, this is an issue when the owners or managers are employing their friends or family members.
 Understandably, people have a hard time separating their private relationships with their professional ones.

-And now we have one that's also a spinoff of this show, called Hungry Investors.
-The show follows Taffer, frequent Bar Rescue chef expert Tiffany Derry, and new comer John Besh as they not only try to rescue two restaurants an episode, but also become investors in the one they think will have the most success.
+Hungry Investors is a spinoff of Bar Rescue.
+It follows Taffer, frequent Bar Rescue chef expert Tiffany Derry, and newcomer John Besh as they not only try to rescue two similar restaurants an episode, but also become investors in the one they think will have the most success.

 Foreshadowing: Especially in the later seasons, the post-title voiceover will likely tell you what the remodeled bar's new theme/target market will be.

 Getting Crap Past the Radar: In the episode at O'Face, the former manager, who had been just been fired, flips off the camera as she prepares to drive away, and the uncensored gesture is seen in the program.
 This was more of a censorship failure than anything else.

 Additionally, the bar's name itself.
 As noted above for Blatant Lies, despite what the owners claim, no one old enough to drink is going to fail to recognize what the name really references.

 The Extremes episode, as a sports/bikini bar, was renamed to "Second Base".
 No points for guessing the Double Entendre there.